Century

-A century is a period of 100 years or 10 decades.
+A century is a numerical value of 100 or more popularly period of 100 years.
 Centuries are numbered ordinally in English and many other languages.
 The word century comes from the Latin centum, meaning one hundred.
-Century is sometimes abbreviated as c.
+Century is sometimes abbreviated as c. currently the 21st century is ongoing, started on first January 2000.

 A centennial or centenary is a hundredth anniversary, or a celebration of this, typically the remembrance of an event which took place a hundred years earlier.

 Start and end of centuries

 Although a century can mean any arbitrary period of 100 years, there are two viewpoints on the nature of standard centuries.
 One is based on strict construction, while the other is based on popular perception.

 According to the strict construction, the 1st century AD, which began with AD 1, ended with AD 100, and the 2nd century with AD 200; (Note: AD and CE year numbering, which are numerically equivalent, are now commonly used to number years, including those which occurred before these notations were invented; AD did not become widespread in Europe until early in the 2nd millennium.) in this model, the n-th century starts with a year that follows a year with a multiple of 100 (except the first century as it began after the year 1 BC) and ends with the next coming year with a multiple of 100 (100n), i.e. the 20th century comprises the years 1901 to 2000, and the 21st century comprises the years 2001 to 2100 in strict usage.

 In common perception and practice, centuries are structured by grouping years based on sharing the 'hundreds' digit(s).
 In this model, the n-th century starts with the year that ends in "00" and ends with the year ending in "99"; for example, in popular culture, the years 1900 to 1999 constitute the 20th century, and the years 2000 to 2099 constitute the 21st century.
 (This is similar to the grouping of "0-to-9 decades" which share the 'tens' digit.)

 To facilitate calendrical calculations by computer, the astronomical year numbering and ISO 8601 systems both contain a year zero, with the astronomical year 0 corresponding to the year 1 BC, the astronomical year -1 corresponding to 2 BC, and so on.